HMS Nile (1839): Background and description

-The muzzle-loading, smoothbore armament of the Rodney class consisted of thirty-two 32-pounder (63 cwt) guns and two 8 in (50 cwt) shell guns on the lower gun deck and thirty-two 32-pounder (55 cwt) and two 8-inch (50 cwt) shell guns on the upper gun deck.
+The muzzle-loading, smoothbore armament of the Rodney class initially consisted of thirty-two 32-pounder (63 cwt) guns and two 8 in (50 cwt) shell guns on the lower gun deck and thirty-two 32-pounder (55 cwt) and two 8-inch (50 cwt) shell guns on the upper gun deck.
 Between their forecastle and quarterdeck, they carried twenty-four 32-pounder (42 cwt) guns.
 The ships were later rearmed with twenty-six 32-pounders (56 cwt) and six 8-inch shell guns on the lower gundeck and thirty 32-pounders (56 cwt) and six 8-inch shell guns on the upper deck.
 The number of guns on the forecastle and quarterdeck increased to twenty-six 32-pounders (42 cwt) guns.
-These guns made the Rodney-class ships the most powerful warships in the world when designed because they were the first to carry a full array of long guns that were accurate at long range.
-Without short-range carronades they outgunned French and American ships of the same size at long range.

-Construction, reserve and conversion to steam
+Conversion

-On completion but before commissioning, Nile went straight into reserve at Devonport.
+Never having seen active service, Captain Baldwin Wake Walker, the Surveyor of the Navy, ordered Nile to be converted into a screw-propelled ship of the line in 1852 over concerns about the number of French screw ships of the line under construction.
+The ship used the 500-nominal horsepower engine built by Seaward & Capel from the cancelled frigate Euphrates.
+To evaluate the effects of the ship's fuller hull form on the propeller's efficiency, the least possible alteration to the stern was to be made and the ship was not to be lengthened as was usually done.
+She measured 2,622 55/94 tons burthen and her crew increased to 850 officers and ratings.
+Her boilers produced enough steam that the two-cylinder, horizontal engine produced 928 ihp which gave Nile a speed of 6.9 kn during her sea trials in early 1854.
+To reduce drag and improve performance under sail, the ship could hoist her propeller into the hull and retract the telescoping funnel.

-Concerned about the number of French screw ships of the line under construction, Baldwin Wake Walker, the Surveyor of the Navy, ordered Nile to be converted using the 500 nhp engine built by Seaward & Capel from the cancelled frigate Euphrates.
-To evaluate the effects of their fuller hull form on the propeller's efficiency, the least possible alteration to the stern was to be made and the ship was not to be lengthened as was usually done.
-The order was issued on 24 November 1852 and work began on 14 December.
-Nile was undocked on 30 January 1854 and completed in April.
-Her two-cylinder horizontal engine produced 928 ihp which gave her a speed 6.9 kn during her sea trials.
-After her piping was replaced and the ship received new boilers, Nile reached 8.2 kn from 1247 ihp on 7 April 1860.
-Once finally commissioned, she joined the Western Squadron under the command of Commodore Henry Byam Martin.
+The lower gun deck armament of the converted ships consisted of eighteen 8-inch (65 cwt) shell guns and fourteen 32-pounders (56 cwt).
+The upper gun deck had six 8-inch shell guns and twenty-eight 32-pounders (56 cwt).
+The combined armament of the forecastle and quarterdeck totalled twenty-four 32-pounders (42 cwt) and a single 68-pounder (95 cwt) pivot gun.